felicityallen/JACKS/jacks/README.txt

 If the count file has a gene column, the count file can be reused here.

 outprefix: the output prefix of the JACKS output files.
 Three output files will be produced.
-    outprefix_gene_JACKS_results.txt contains the gene essentiality scores for each cell line outprefix_grna_JACKS_results.txt contains the gRNA efficacy scores for each guide outprefix_JACKS_full_data.pickle is a pickle file containing the full screen results
+    outprefix_gene_JACKS_results.txt contains the gene essentiality scores E(w) for each cell line outprefix_genestd_JACKS_results.txt contains the standard deviations of the gene essentiality scores std(w) for each cell line outprefix_grna_JACKS_results.txt contains the gRNA efficacy scores E(X) and E(X^2) for each guide outprefix_JACKS_full_data.pickle is a pickle file containing the full screen results

 example: